Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 The ICO bubble was a loud rattling of this cage.

 The most massive wealth creation events in the world took place over the last decade—but it all went to other people. [**You** didn't get any](https://nypost.com/2019/01/29/most-americans-believe-the-economy-is-rigged-to-favor-the-rich-poll/).
-The new wave of technology that has subjugated your digital life and attention span, but its fruits belong to the capitalists in Silicon Valley, not you.
+This new wave of technology has subjugated your digital life and attention span, but its fruits belong to the capitalists in Silicon Valley, not you.

-This leads people to wanting to break the rules.
-Why do only the elite of Silicon Valley, the Stanford programmers and MBAs get early access to all these world-changing companies—why not you?

 The ICO bubble let young people convince themselves: hey, maybe I can predict the future too.
 I see this Bitcoin thing, I see this Ethereum thing, they're so novel and revolutionary, why couldn't they change the world?

 And wouldn't they get just a little convinced that for once, they know more than their parents, more than the gatekeepers, more than Wall Street or Silicon Valley?

 So they got in early.
 They ran everything up.
+They broke the rules.
 They speculated and joined Subreddits and debated ideas and convinced themselves that their investments would revolutionize the world's infrastructure.
 The market kept proving them right.
 A decentralized future was fast approaching, and they were going to be, for once, at the vanguard ushering it in.

-The rules were not just broken, they were being replaced in real time.

 And of course, when reality finally caught up, it showed them the consequences of breaking those rules.
 As 2018 brought everything crashing down, they saw the open floodgates of scams, frauds, and widespread market manipulation, and the market flattened out like a pancake.

 And here we must also acknowledge the other side of the market—entrepreneurs.
-To them, ICOs represented a leveled playing field.
+To them, ICOs represented a great equalizer.
 After all, ICOs were dispersed internationally, and venture capital is still hard to come by outside of Silicon Valley.
 In the age of the Internet, in the age of blockchain, why hadn't technology already leveled the playing field?
 Why should it matter where an entrepreneur lived or what language they spoke, so long as they knew the language of programming?

 With ICOs, you didn't need an intro to Sequoia to get your company started—now you simply needed a good idea and a white paper, and the world would beat a path to your door.

 Remember all the stories of [VCs quaking in their Patagonia vests](http://fortune.com/2018/01/10/crypto-disrupt-venture-capital/), worried that they were being displaced?

+And then of course there were the [reverse ICOs](https://www.investopedia.com/terms/r/reverse-ico.asp), where established companies performed their own ICOs, as in the case of [Kik](https://kinecosystem.org/) or [Kakao](https://bitcoinist.com/south-korea-chat-giant-will-launch-ico-new-blockchain-drive-report/).
+This is an easy decision if you want to fund an internal blockchain-related initiative, but without all the burdensome overhead of shareholder protections or revenue generation.

 Even among startups funded by Y Combinator, the hottest accelerator in the world, I heard reports that a startling number of them were pondering ICOs.
 Even Silicon Valley elite wanted to break the rules!
 In this case, they wanted a way out of their illiquid startup ownership, and speculators were all too happy to provide it to them.